snail-language/snail-language-support/README.md

 Currently, Snail Language Support is not available on the online VS Code extension marketplace.
 To install, please follow the instructions below.

-1. ensure that the `code` command is installed and usable on your machine.
+1. Ensure that the `code` command is installed and usable on your machine.

 ```bash
 code -v